Philotes-exceptus/Whooby/README.md

 ## Contributions
 There's a huge room for improvements!
 Please open an issue to report bugs, discuss ideas and so on.

-heck out the repo's [issue backlog](https://github.com/Philotes-exceptus/Whooby/issues) for source requests and bug reports.
+Check out the repo's [issue backlog](https://github.com/Philotes-exceptus/Whooby/issues) for source requests and bug reports.

 To get started with development, see [CONTRIBUTING.md](./CONTRIBUTING.md).